Mitronios/Node_intro-Keepcoding/nodeapp/README.md

     npm install
 ```

-On your first deploy you can use this command to initialize the database:
+On your **FIRST** deploy you can use this command to initialize the database:

 ```sh
     npm run initDB